Moon Jae-in: Alleged harassment of human rights groups

 On 13 July 2020, Park Sang-hak, a citizen of South Korea and North Korean defector, wrote an op-ed in The Washington Post.
 He contended that the Moon administration was working to silence human rights activists in an effort to placate North Korea.
 Park wrote, "Ten days ago, a TV station revealed my home address to the world, exposing me to other North Korean assassins and their supporters in the South.
 My personal bank accounts are under investigation, and the government has forbidden me from leaving the country.
 On 30 June, the government moved to pull the civic licenses of our nongovernmental organization, preventing us from holding charity fundraisers."
 Park cited other examples of the Moon administration's interference with human rights activists, including a 2018 effort by NIS agents under the Moon administration to block journalists from accessing a speech by Thae Yong-ho, the highest-ranking official known to have defected from North Korea.

 In response to the Moon administration's treatment of Park Sang-hak, the North Korea Freedom Coalition issued a letter to President Moon.
 It alleged that human rights activists had been "harassed" and urged the Moon administration to "cease these actions of intimidation which seek to silence their freedom of expression."
 The letter noted that the South Korean government's actions appeared to conflict with the International Covenant on Civil and Political Rights treaty, which was signed by South Korea in 1990.
 Signatories included Suzanne Scholte.

 Bribery charges

 On 24 April 2025, Moon was indicted for bribery on suspicion that he had facilitated the employment of his former son-in-law at Eastar Jet, in exchange for the airline's founder, Lee Sang-jik, being appointed as head of the Korea SMEs and Startups Agency.

 Personal life

 Family

-Moon married Kim Jung-sook, a vocalist at Kyung Hee University where he was also a student.
+In 1981, Moon married Kim Jung-sook, a vocalist at Kyung Hee University where he was also a student.
 He and Kim both individually revealed in separate Korean talk shows that they met each other when Moon was a student activist protesting the Yushin Constitution.

-He has two children: a daughter and a son, Moon Joon Yong who is active as a media artist.
+They have two children: a daughter Moon Da-hye and a son, Moon Joon Yong who is active as a media artist.